 Is your career stable?
 Are you ready to establish roots?
 How’s your credit?
 Can you financially afford a home and related expenses?

-Choose a realtor.
+Choose a REALTOR®

-Choose a Home.
+Choose a home

-Make an offer.
+Make an offer

-Acceptance to closing.
+Acceptance to closing

 Closing to KEYS!

-Typically before closing, buyers will have a final walk thru to ensure that the property has not been negatively impacted since the purchase agreement was finalized.
-At the closing itself, all paperwork for the agreement and transaction details are completed by all parties and keys are handed over to the new owners.
+Typically before closing, buyers will have a final walk thru to ensure that the property condition has not been negatively impacted since the purchase agreement was finalized.
+At the closing itself, all paperwork for the agreement and transaction details are completed by all parties and keys are handed over to the new owners!